allancodenet/gatsby-starter-netlify-cms/src/pages/index.md

 templateKey: index-page
 title: Apply government of Kenya online services Yourself
 image: /img/new.png
-heading: Apply government of Kenya online services Yourself
+heading: Apply  for government of Kenya online services Yourself
 subheading: Access all services in the comfort of your home
 mainpitch:
   title: Why Jihudumie